52 Utahns Sick from Synthetic CBD: How to Prevent This from Happening to You

 Nowadays, thanks to the internet and the enormous e-commerce market that exists, CBD products can be sold on various websites and online stores rather than just in retail marijuana dispensaries.
-For those who live in a region where marijuana and/or CBD is illegal, online stores are the next best option, especially if those individuals need CBD to help treat a medical condition, disease, and/or illness.
-However, a 2017 study was conducted by the Journal of American Medical Association, which found that nearly 70 percent of Cannabidiol (CBD) online products were either over or under-labeled, which can cause harm to consumers.
+For those who live in a region where marijuana and/or CBD is illegal, online stores are the next best option.
+However, a 2017 study was conducted by the Journal of American Medical Association, which found that nearly 70 percent of cannabidiol (CBD) online products were either over or under-labeled, which can cause harm to consumers.
 Read on to learn more about this issue and why you should be extra careful when purchasing online CBD products.

 Background of the Journal of American Medical Association Study (JAMA):